mslmio/sdk-nodejs/README.md

     - [npm](https://www.npmjs.com/get-npm)
     - [Yarn](https://yarnpkg.com/getting-started/install)

-3. **Internet Connection**: The provided code makes HTTP requests to external APIs, so an active internet connection is required to fetch data.

-4. **API Keys**: For some functionalities, such as email verification and OTP, API keys are needed.
+3. **API Keys**: For some functionalities, such as email verification and OTP, API keys are needed.
 Ensure you have the required API keys and configure them properly.

 ## Authentication